INQAAHE Conference 2023

 Facilitated by:

-Dr. Scott G. Blair
+Scott G. Blair, PhD

-TBC: Fostering the equity agenda in quality assurance: the development of a Diversity, Equity and Inclusion (DEI) indicator system in Catalonia
+Fostering the equity agenda in quality assurance: the development of a Diversity, Equity and Inclusion (DEI) indicator system in Catalonia

 The aim of this presentation is twofold.
 First, it briefly describes a project that has been carried out at AQU Catalunya to develop a system of indicators to measure the extent to which access and outcomes of higher education(HE) are equitable.
 Second, it discusses the role of external quality assurance (EQA) in fostering equity policy agendas in HE, paying special attentiontothe mechanisms available to EQA practitioners in the Catalan context.
 To do so, it first introduces equity in HE as a policy problem, followed by a potted review of recent international developments regarding the inclusion of equity in EQA.
 Then, this presentation showcases the resulting catalogue of indicators and reflects upon the nature of EQA as a transformative activity.